Examination of Research Degrees: Procedural Guidance

 Guidance for the lead supervisor

 When your student is approaching the point of submission (at least two months before they submit) they must indicate their intention to submit.
-They do this by submitting an ‘intention to submit form’ by emailing to the Student Programmes Team or sending to Academic Registry in 2Z, Cottrell Building.
+They do this by submitting an intention to submit form by emailing studentprogrammes@stir.ac.uk.
 On occasion, a student will decide to submit their thesis without the prior knowledge of their lead supervisor.
-If you have concerns about this please notify your Postgraduate Research Director and Student Programmes Team.
+If you have concerns about this, please notify your PGR director and Student Administration.

 Nominating the examining committee

-Once the student has indicated their intention to submit then the lead supervisor will receive a request to nominate the examining committee.
-Details of the criteria of the members of the committee can be found in section 12 of the code of practice.
+Once the student has indicated their intention to submit then the lead supervisor will nominate the examining committee by submitting the Examining Committee Nomination form to externalexaminers@stir.ac.uk.
+The examining committee must be confirmed by the candidate’s proposed submission date.
+Details of the criteria of the members of the committee can be found in point 88 of the Code of Practice

 The examining committee must have: